-Who Are Your Friends: A Cybersecurity Mystery is an activity developed by Northrop Grumman and Learning Undefeated to help students understand safe internet use through the lens of cybersecurity.
+This activity developed by Northrop Grumman and Learning Undefeated helps students understand safe internet use through the lens of cybersecurity.

 In this activity, students will act as members of the school’s cyber-defense team to help a student clear his name of accusations and walk the stage at graduation.
 Students will investigate the victim’s social media account and email for clues.
 Then provided objects found in the victim’s locker, students will break codes to determine who broke into the victim’s social account.